watson-developer-cloud/assistant-web-chat-service-desk-starter/src/middleware/genesys/README.md

-# Genesys Cloud integration example
+# Genesys Cloud Integration Usage Example

 This is a functioning service desk integration between Watson Assistant and Genesys Cloud.